Our Board

 • Harji Sidhu - Director at Large

-Harji holds a Bachelor’s Degree from the University of Victoria, a Masters Degree from Dalhousie University and a Graduate Diploma from Western University.
-He has a background in policy and governance from his professional career in various capacities in the territory.
+Harji holds a Bachelor’s degree from the University of Victoria, a Master’s degree from Dalhousie University, and a Graduate Diploma from Western University.
+He brings a strong background in policy and governance through his professional experience in various roles within the territory.
+Harji is passionate about supporting families and staff, and is committed to helping ensure that YKDA remains a strong, inclusive community where children have every opportunity to learn, grow, and thrive together.

 • Zachary Bordman - Director at Large

 Zachary moved to Yellowknife in 2018 with his wife, Meg.
 Shortly after welcoming their son, Simon, to the family, they became part of the Yellowknife Daycare Association community.
-Simon began at YKDA in the preschool program, and his younger sister, Naomi, later joined as an infant.
-Both children have grown and thrived through the daycare’s programs, an experience that has given Zack a deep appreciation for the organization’s role in supporting young families.
+Simon began at YKDA in the preschool program, and their younger daughter, Naomi, later joined as an infant.
+Both children have grown and thrived through the daycare’s programs, an experience that has given Zachary a deep appreciation for the organization’s role in supporting young families and fostering a nurturing, engaging environment for children.